Peakboard/peakboard.github.io/content/_controls/en-cf.md

 In order to define a condition in the IF statement, it needs a data source or variable that later triggers the THEN event.
 Here, a variable ProdKPI1 (1) of the type Number was created, which, for example, reflects the daily production.
 In the example, if a daily production of 100 is reached, the rectangle should be colored green.
-First of all, the AND-Condition button is used to define the desired condition.
+First, the AND-Condition button is used to define the desired condition.
 To do this, select the variable using the concatenation symbol and then define the operator required to fulfill the condition (equal =, greater >, smaller <, not equal <>).
 The third field of the IF statement contains the comparison value.
 As here, this can be a permanently defined value or also a variable or value from a data source (2).